prisma/prisma1/docs/04-Reference/03-Database/02-Data-Modelling.md

 Enum values can only contain **alphanumeric characters and underscores** and need to start with an uppercase letter.
 The name of an enum value can be used in query filters and mutations.
 They can contain **maximally 191 characters**.

-*Enum names are unique on a project level.*
+*Enum names are unique on a service level.*
 *Enum value names are unique on an enum level.*

 ##### Examples